 Decide who to include in the alumni network.

-Including all ex-employees is the simplest approach to organize an alumni network.
+Including all ex-employees is the simplest approach to organising an alumni network.
 Employees with outstanding legal action or the equivalent against them or their new company should be excluded.
 Employees who were fired for a reason should be excluded.

-Define the expectations and benefits
+Define the expectations and benefits of employee networks

 During the employment process, use the alumni network as a selling point.
 The following are some of the most prevalent programs for rewarding and engaging alumni: